Excoriate/go-terradagger/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔬 Steps to Reproduce
 Detail out the steps to reproduce the bug.
 Example:
-1. Run the `golang-cli-boilerplate resource` command.
+1. Run the `terradagger tf` command.
 2. Define the resource parameters.
 3. Observe the crash/error message.

 ## 🔑 Expected Behavior
 Explain what you anticipated happening.
-Example: "The CLI should've provisioned the resource and outputted success message."

 ## 🌚 Actual Behavior
 Describe what actually occurred given the steps.
-Example: "golang-cli-boilerplate crashed and an error message was displayed."
+Example: "go-terradagger crashed and an error message was displayed."

 ## 📷 Screenshots
 Include screenshots to better illustrate the bug, if necessary.